rottaca/FreeCV/README.md

   - Contains an implementation of the stereo matching algorithm "semi global matching (SGM)".
 It currently evaluates 8 instead of 16 paths but produces pretty results.
   - Contains a point cloud creator that converts disparity maps into 3D coordinates.
   - Point cloud creator can load and save .ply files that contains point coordinates and color.
+  - Added optional Qt Interface to convert images into QImages
+  - Added OpenMP support to SGM

 TODO's: